Abdallah Ibrahim

-Abdallah Ibrahim (عبد الله إبراهيم; 24 August 1918, in Tameslouht– 11 September 2005, in Casablanca) was a Moroccan politician and a figure of the national movement and was the left-wing Prime Minister of Morocco between December 16, 1958, and May 20, 1960.
-He was the 3rd prime minister of Morocco and served under king Mohammed V. He also served as the foreign minister from 1958 to 1960.
+Abdallah Ibrahim (عبد الله إبراهيم; 24 August 1918 – 11 September 2005) was a Moroccan politician and a figure of the national movement and was the left-wing Prime Minister of Morocco between 16 December 1958, and 20 May 1960.
+He was the third Prime Minister of Morocco and served under king Mohammed V. He also served as the foreign minister from 1958 to 1960.

 Early life

 He was born in Tameslouht, a village near Marrakech into a modest and respected family.
 His father, a Sharif (descendant of the Prophet), lived from the fur trade.
 He attended the Ben Youssef Madrasa, which will host future resistance leaders such as, Basri, Bensaid, Jebli, but also the trade unionist Noubir Amaoui and the Islamist leader Abdesslam Yassine.
 At that time, Marrakech lived under the de facto rule of the famous Thami El Glaoui.
 The curfew, established since the advent of the protectorate (1912), will be maintained there until independence.

 It was then that Abdellah gave the measure of his talents.
 An excellent organizer, tireless, with an unfailing sense of secrecy, he irrigated the city with a network of patriotic cells, particularly among the craftsmen who gave the colonial authorities a hard time.
 Its efficiency is matched only by its availability.
-"He took care of people's problems - administration, health, school, justice... - and helped them solve them, recalls Abdeslam Jebli.
+"He took care of people's problems - administration, health, school, justice... - and helped them solve them", recalls Abdeslam Jebli.

 At the age of sixteen he was imprisoned for nationalist activities.
 In 1936, he was a member of the national council of the national party, while being involved in the trade union.